outpaddling/Coding-Standards/README.md

 ## Creeping Feature Syndrome

-Creeping feature syndrome is a situation where good intentions ruin software over time.
+Creeping feature syndrome (A.K.A. "feature creep") is a situation where good intentions ruin software over time.
 Features that aren't all that helpful but seem like a good idea gradually add to the complexity of the code and eventually erode maintainability and reliability.